 Numbers Don’t Lie

-There are three reasons for this expected growth in nursing positions: (1)
+Three reasons for expected growth in nursing positions

 1. An emphasis on preventive care

-More people are participating in routine check-ups and diagnostic tests that screen for cancer, diabetes, heart disease and more.
-(2)
+More people are participating in routine check-ups and diagnostic tests that screen for cancer, diabetes, heart disease, and more.

 2. The growing rates of chronic conditions like diabetes and obesity